-This study focused on the juveniles of 4 species of the Diplodus genus: the annular seabream D. annularis (Linnaeus, 1758), the sharp snout seabream D. puntazzo (Walbaum, 1792), the white seabream D. sargus sargus (Linnaeus, 1758), hereafter D. sargus, and the 2-banded seabream D. vulgaris (Geoffroy Saint-Hilaire, 1817).
+59 This study focused on the juveniles of four species of the Diplodus genus: the annular seabream D. annularis (Linnaeus, 1758), the sharp snout seabream D. puntazzo (Cetti, 1777), the white seabream 60 D. sargus (Linnaeus, 1758), hereafter D. sargus, and the two-banded seabream D. vulgaris 61 62 (Geoffroy Saint-Hilaire, 1817).
 These species are common in the Mediterranean and have high ecological and commercial value (Coll et al. 2004, Morales-Nin et al. 2005, Lloret et al. 2008).
-They are highly abundant in both natural and artificial rocky coastal areas (Tortonese 1965), and their juveniles are present in high abundances inside marinas, at least along the internal side of peripheral breakwaters (Clynick 2006).
-Natural settlement patterns are fairly well described for all 4 species: D. annularis, D. puntazzo and D. sargus all settle in one pulse, in June-July, October-November and May-June, respectively, whereas D. vulgaris settles in 2 pulses, in November-December and in January-February, the first pulse being the more predominant (García-Rubies & Macpherson 1995, Harmelin-Vivien et al. 1995, Vigliola et al. 1998, Cheminee et al. 2011, Ventura et al. 2014).
-In Diplodus species, physical habitat characteristics (substrate, depth, level of protection from the prevailing winds, etc.)

-Fig. 1.
-Location of the 5 marinas (•) studied along the French Mediterranean coast strongly determine both settlement success and prerecruitment mortality (Harmelin-Vivien et al. 1995, MacPherson 1998, Vigliola & Harmelin-Vivien 2001, Cheminee et al. 2011, Ventura et al. 2014).
-D. puntazzo and D. sargus both usually settle in very shallow parts (<1 m) of small crannies characterized by gentle slopes covered with pebbles or sand.
-D. vulgaris seems to prefer deeper waters (1-6 m) and can settle on a wider range of substrates (coarse sand, gravel, pebbles or boulders).
-Finally, settlement in D. annularis occurs at even greater depths (>5 m) but almost exclusively on seagrass beds (Harmelin-Vivien et al. 1995, Ventura et al. 2014).
-The species is thought to remain sedentary on the same seagrass bed for the entire duration of its juvenile life, whereas in D. puntazzo, D. vulgaris and D. sargus, substrate specificity disappears progressively during juvenile life, resulting in horizontal and then vertical migrations (MacPherson 1998, Vigliola & Harmelin-Vivien 2001, Ventura et al. 2014).
-Given the differences in settlement dates and natural habitat preferences between these 4 species, the investigation of the variation in their respective abundances and habitat preferences between different types of marina should allow us to reach global conclusions on the conditions of use of these man-made habitats by juvenile rocky fishes.
+They 63 64 are highly abundant in both natural and artificial rocky coastal areas (Tortonese 1965) and their juveniles are present in high abundances inside marinas, at least along the internal side of peripheral 65 66 breakwaters (Clynick 2006).
+Natural settlement patterns are fairly well described for all four species: D. annularis, D. puntazzo and D. sargus all settle in one pulse, in June-July, October-November and 67 68 May-June respectively, while D. vulgaris settles in two pulses, in November-December and in January-February, the first pulse being the more predominant (García-Rubies & Macpherson 1995, 69 70 Harmelin-Vivien et al. 1995, Vigliola et al. 1998, Cheminee et al. 2011, Ventura et al. 2014).
+In 71 Diplodus species, physical habitat characteristics (substrate, depth, level of protection from the 72 prevailing winds, etc.) strongly determine both settlement success and pre-recruitment mortality 73 (Harmelin-Vivien et al. 1995, MacPherson 1998, Vigliola & Harmelin-Vivien 2001, Cheminee et al. 74 2011, Ventura et al. 2014).
+Diplodus puntazzo and D. sargus both usually settle in very shallow parts 75 (< 1 m) of small crannies characterized by gentle slopes covered with pebbles or sand.
+Diplodus 76 vulgaris seems to prefer deeper waters (1-6 m) and can settle on a wider range of substrates (coarse 77 sand, gravel, pebbles or boulders).
+Finally, settlement in Diplodus annularis occurs at even greater 78 depths (> 5 m) but almost exclusively on seagrass beds (Harmelin-Vivien et al. 1995, Ventura et al. 79 2014).
+The species is thought to remain sedentary on the same seagrass bed for the entire duration of 80 its juvenile life, while in D. puntazzo, D. vulgaris and D. sargus, substrate specificity disappears 81 progressively during juvenile life, resulting in horizontal then vertical migrations (MacPherson 1998, Vigliola & Harmelin-Vivien 2001, Ventura et al. 2014).
+Given the differences in settlement dates and natural habitat preferences between these four species, the investigation of the variation in their respective abundances and habitat preferences between different types of marina should allow reaching global conclusions on the conditions of use of these man-made habitats by juvenile rocky fishes.

+2.2.
 Study area